biliamtha01/SQL-Class-Project/DESIGN.md

 ## Scope

 The purpose of this database is to allow users to see concert events being held.
-They can sort using city, artist names, and artist genere to see if there are any concerts that they would be interested in.
+They can sort using city, artist names, and artist genre to see if there are any concerts that they would be interested in.

 * Users who are the people looking for the concert eevents, inculdes their basi informattion.
 * Concert which is what artist is playing along with information such as the artist genre, how much tickets cost, date and time.